DecodedCo/leap-arduino/README.md

 # Leapmotion + Arduino

 Getting leapmotion to talk to arduino.

+Top level: Leapmotion makes data available via websockets on ```ws://127.0.0.1:6437```.
+Node.js can parse this.
+There is also a Node.js library for talking to Arduino called Johnny-five.
+You need something called StandardFirmata which standardises commands sent between the Arduino and a host computer, which Johnny-five speaks.

 ## 1. Setup